An attempt at reconstructing the physical appearance of Charles the Bold. A work in progress

 After much investigation I have discovered that he lost actually two of his upper teeth when he fell of his horse, but I don’t yet know which teeth and when and where it happened.
 Apart from these six characteristics, some sources mention that he was identified by a ring he was still wearing and some other scars but I’m still going through the materials for a second time so I can’t tell yet exactly where I read it.
 There is so much to digest and regurgitate.

-For the description of the wake and the funeral I refer to the page “Where is the corpse of Charles the Bold?” (not yet active)
+For the description of the wake and the funeral I refer to the page “Death at Nancy” (still under construction).

 Page Updates (see menu)